karmab/kcli/doc/index.md

 - imagerepository.
 A Glance image provider repository.
 Defaults to `ovirt-image-repository`.
 You can get default one created for you with kcli download
 - cluster  Defaults to Default
 - datacenter Defaults to Default
+- filtervms Defaults to True.
+Only list vms created by kcli.
+Useful for environment when you are superadmin and have a ton of vms

 To use this provider with kcli rpm, you'll need to install (from pip) *ovirt-engine-sdk-python*